usbong/documentation/Usbong Translation Services/Human Language Translation Tools.md

 The following are tools that you can use to assist you in doing translation work as a service provider.</br>
 </br>
-You should, however, be cautious not to rely on delegating the translation of entire sentences to these tools.</br>
+You should, however, be careful when you begin to rely on delegating the translation of entire sentences to these tools.</br>
 </br>
 Use example sentences to help you understand how to properly use the words.